What age group is the program geared towards?

 Where do I drop off and pick up my child?

 For our Upper West Side camo, the pick up and drop off location is on the Northwest corner of West 79th Street and Riverside Drive in Riverside Park.
-For Tribeca, we'll meet at the entrance to Pier 25, across West St. from N. Moore Street.
-Counselors will be there to greet your children in the mornings between 8:45am and 9:00am and will return to hand off your campers to their designated pick up person at 3:30pm.
+Counselors will be there to greet your children in the mornings between 8:50am and 9:00am and will return to hand off your campers to their designated pick up person at 3:30pm.

 How many students are on each boat?